-The nominating lessee has indicated that if they purchased these tracts, the land use would remain as grazing land.
-There are no unique or critical wildlife habitats associated with the state tracts and we do not expect direct or cumulative wildlife impacts would occur as a result of implementing the proposal.
+There are no unique or critical wildlife habitats associated with the state tract and we do not expect direct or cumulative wildlife impacts would occur as a result of implementing the proposal.

 The proposed action will not have any negative affects on existing wildlife species and/or wildlife habitat.